TomiVidal99/Librarian/README.md

 ## TODO:

+- [ ] ADD: recently moved cap (to 200?).
-- [ ] FIX: configuration not persisting when rebooted. (why? it worked before).
+- [ ] FIX: configuration not persisting when rebooted.
 - [ ] FIX: moving files not working on windows.
 - [ ] FIX: should add some logging file on production.
-- [ ] FIX: add recently moved cap (to 200?).
-- [ ] FIX: when packaged the app version wont display the correct one (why?).
+- [ ] FIX: better method to handle app version when packed.
 - [ ] FIX: hook tray buttons with the front end.
 - [ ] FIX: when the path on the selects it's empty.
 - [ ] ADD: default watching and destination folders.